Punitzn/Quiz-app/README.md

 	4. Click Next to move to the next question.
 	5. At the end of the quiz, view your final score and replay if desired.

-🖥️ Live Demo

-Link to Live Demo (https://quizappjsprojectrfa.netlify.app/)

-🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page (Replace with your GitHub issues link) for ideas.

-📜 License

-This project is licensed under the MIT License.

-📧 Contact

-Feel free to reach out if you have any questions or feedback!
-	•	Author: Abdullah Nazmus-Sakib
-	•	GitHub: AbdullahRFA
-	•	LinkedIn: Your LinkedIn Profile (https://www.linkedin.com/in/abdullah-nazmus-sakib-04024b261/)

 Happy coding! 😊